WEBINAR: Learn How To Use Retail Media In Your Next CTV Campaign

 Why Advertisers Are Investing in First-Party Data

-According to the Interactive Advertising Bureau, 71% of brands, agencies, and publishers are increasing their first-party datasets to ensure compliance with privacy laws and build more sustainable marketing strategies.
+According to the Interactive Advertising Bureau, 71% of brands, agencies, and publishers are increasing their first-party datasets to stay compliant with privacy laws and build more sustainable marketing strategies.

-In other words, this type of targeting doesn’t just allow you to reach the right people, at the right time, with the right message — it also future-proofs your marketing strategy in an increasingly privacy-conscious landscape.
+In other words, this type of targeting gives you the chance to reach the right people, at the right time, with the right message and future-proofs your marketing strategy in front of consumers that are getting ever-so antsy with their privacy.

 (Source: IAB)

-The shift to first-party data is being spurred by an industry-wide prioritization of transparency and informed consent.
+This dependence on first-party data is being spurred by an industry-wide prioritization of transparency and informed consent.
 In layman's terms, brands and agencies are facing more scrutiny into how customer data is collected and used.
-As such, advertisers are investing more consumer-friendly techniques like first-party data activation.
+As such, advertisers are investing in more consumer-friendly techniques like first-party data activation.

 Rachel Dillon, our EVP of Sales and Marketing, breaks it down: